 So, a visit to Malta must include seeing one of the megalithic temples on the island.
 And, the oldest ones date back to 3600 BC, which are on the UNESCO World Heritage List.

 And, once you go see them you’ll understand why.
-So, Max and I saw several of the megalithic temples in Malta.
+So, Paul and I saw several of the megalithic temples in Malta.
 Yet, one that comes to mind is the Mnajdra Temple in the town of Qrendi.

 So, while it is covered by a dome… we could walk around and through the temple to get up close.
 And, we got the temptation to jump over the barriers.
 But be warned, there are security cameras around!